 In the standing pilot gas furnace sequence of operation there are many things going on and a good technician will follow the sequence through to determine where the furnace has a fault and make the repair.

-There are many different types of electronic ignition gas furnaces in use today.
+Gas Furnaces Sequence of Operation - There are many different types of electronic ignition gas furnaces in use today.
 There some that are proprietary to various manufacturers and then there are some manufacturers that use another manufacturers controls for the electronic ignition part of the gas furnace.
 Trane gas furnaces are an example of a company that makes their own electronic ignition gas controls for their furnaces.
 For this reason when you troubleshoot an electronic ignition gas furnace you not only need to understand the sequence of operation for various electronic ignition gas furnaces but you also must understand how the controls work.
 A good technician can walk up to an electronic ignition gas furnace and figure out basic problems with the gas furnace in a few minutes.
 Of the different types of electronic ignition gas furnaces there are direct fired gas furnaces and indirect fired gas furnaces with the indirect fired gas furnace using a pilot light and the direct fired gas furnace using total main burner ignition without a pilot light.
 The key in both systems is that each electronic ignition system has its very own method of proving the flame or proving the fire exists.
 If no fire exists then the system shuts down to prevent gas from being spewed into a space where it can become very hazardous.